front-end-intermediate/5-express/readme.md

 Note:

-`const http = require('http');` is the syntax for importing in node applications.
+Node uses the CommonJS module system. `const http = require('http');` is the syntax for importing in node applications.
 It is different from the ES6 module system we have been using in React, e.g. `import Header from './Header'`.
-Node uses the CommonJS module system.

-CommonJS uses a `require()` function to fetch dependencies and an `exports` variable to export module contents.
-CommonJS was not really designed for browsers were ES6 modules are used instead.
+CommonJS uses a `require()` function to fetch dependencies and an `exports` or `module.exports` variable to export module contents.
+CommonJS was not really designed for browsers where ES6 modules are used instead.

 ## Scaffolding Our Server